sulis-hpc/sulis-hpc.github.io/appnotes/castep.markdown

 1. TOC
 {:toc}

 These notes are a work in progress and do not represent a final position on how to get best performance from CASTEP on Sulis.
+We anticipate that most use of CASTEP on Sulis will be via workflows that involve many calculations using a single node (or less).
+We have not studied multi-node performance in any detail.

 ## Compilation